 Test Number 7.1

 Test type Performance Test

 Test facility University of Wuerzburg

 Tested item System Level Test

-Test level/ The whole system shall be disassembled and

-procedure and duration assembled according to the "Integration and assembly procedure" to verify the assembly procedure is simple and without fault.
+Test level/ procedure and duration The whole system shall be disassembled and assembled according to the "Integration and assembly procedure" to verify the assembly procedure is simple and without fault.

 Test campaign duration approx. 2 days

-Status Open, planned for end of September
+Status Open, planned for end of january / beginning of february

 Test Number 8.1

 Test type Transport

 Test facility University of Wuerzburg

 Tested item System Level Test

-Test level/ procedure and duration The whole system shall be put in similar conditions as occur during transport of the experiment from Bremen to Kiruna.
-It shall be verified that there is no damage to any component even the transport conditions are rough.
+Test level/ The whole system shall be put in similar conditions as

+procedure and occur during transport of the experiment from Bremen to

+duration Kiruna.
+It shall be verified that there is no damage to any

+component even the transport conditions are rough.

-Test campaign duration approx. 2 days
+Test campaign approx. 2 days

+duration

-Status Open, planned for end of September
+Status Open, planned for end of January